davidpham87/public_employment_analysis/notes/meeting.md

 + Take difference as dependent variable, but lagged level.
 + Nickel bias (ICKKL bias).
 GMM.
 + Lagged variables on the right hand side.

+# Meeting on 2016-03-08

++ Clustered errors in regression (heteroscedasticiy).
++ Revenue Stronger during election. interact election with baseline.
++ Use other dummies.
++ Compare annual data compare.
++ Election dummies for annual data is summed over a year (3/4, 1/4) if the lection is in first Quarter.
++ GGFLMQ.
++ EBA Extreme base averaging.